birnbera/printf/README.md

 int _printf(const char *format, ...)

 ### Description ###
 A function that parses the format string to print to standard output and returns the number of characters printed, excluding the null byte used to end string output.
-It shares most of the functionalities with the standard printf function from the C output library, with a few notable differences (see Usage).
+It shares most of the functionalities with the standard printf function from the C output library, with a few notable differences (see Features).

 ### Installation ###
-User can clone the repository to their local branch and compile the files. (incldue gif or screenshot)
+User can clone the repository to their local branch and compile the files.

 ### Features ###
 The _printf function shares the following features as the standard printf function: